mbartlett01/CS3113_SP22_LAB01_TEAMMnemonic/README.md

    - Changed code so that register would be passed as parameters allowing for the creation of functions
 - Sub Problem: Creation of Doubly Linked List
    - Created a third quad list/variable
-   - Dropped -> kept breaking other sections of our code (spefically the during sorting and address filling)
+   - Dropped -> kept breaking other sections of our code (specifically the during sorting and address filling)
 - Sub Problem: Allow for Fixed Sized List to be Read In
-   - Dropped -> minimal returns on despite the large time investment
+   - Dropped -> minimal returns on despite the significant time investment
 - Sub Problem: Implement Insertions Sort on List
    -  Used various registers as well as the stack to hold list items allowing for sorting (similar methods to the bubble sort function)
  - Sub Problem: Print Output
- - Used buffer to create a section the could be outputed sto the terminal
+ - Used buffer to create a section that could be outputted to the terminal
  - Sub Problem: GDB Scripting
    - Set up correct files in order to script
 ## Statment of Work